ayZagen/pino-kafka/README.md

 + `--reconnectTries <n>` (`-t <n>`): set number (`<n>`) of reconnect attempts before giving up.
 Default: infinite
 + `--echo` (`-e`): echo the received messages to stdout.
 Default: enabled.
-+ `--settings`: path to config JSON file
++ `--settings`: path to config JSON file.
+Have a look at [Settings JSON file](#settings-json-file) section for details and examples
 + `--kafka.$config`: any kafka configuration can be passed with prefix `kafka`.
 Please visit [node-rdkafka configuration](https://github.com/edenhill/librdkafka/blob/v1.3.0/CONFIGURATION.md) for available options.
 Note that only producer and global configuration properties will be used.
+Have a look at [Kafka Settings](#kafka-settings) section for details and examples

 ### Settings JSON File

 The `--settings` switch can be used to specify a JSON file that contains